-The Board has established a foreign currency hedging policy that aims to protect gross margins, when viewed in sterling terms, for orders denominated in foreign currencies that have been awarded by customers or placed with suppliers.
-At this stage of the Company's development the uncertainty of future business levels means that no hedging is undertaken for projected sales not contractually committed.
-The policy allows the use of spot and forward foreign exchange contracts, but does not allow the use of other derivative instruments.
+The Board has established a foreign currency hedging policy that aims to protect gross profit, when viewed in sterling terms, for orders denominated in foreign currencies that have been awarded by customers or placed with suppliers.
+At this stage of the Group's development the uncertainty of future business levels means that no hedging is undertaken for projected sales not contractually committed.
+The policy allows the use of spot and forward foreign exchange contracts, but does not allow the use of other derivative instruments such as currency options.
 The amount of cash held in foreign currencies is not considered significant enough to require hedging arrangements.
-The Board keeps these risks under regular review.
-The Board considers the policy appropriate given the relatively low exposure to foreign currency.
+The Board keeps these risks under regular review and considers the policy appropriate given the relatively low exposure to foreign currency.

-Further information on financial instruments is set out in note 15.
+Further information on financial instruments is set out in note 14.

-Political and Charitable Donations
+Political and charitable donations